spaceape/libemc/README.md

 # 2. Principle of operation

 EMC processes messages in a _pipeline_, comprising of one or more independent _stages_.
-A _controller_ is responsible for instantiating and managing a pipeline.
-A controller allows an arbitrary number of stages to be attached to it and linked into a pipeline.
+A _reactor_ is responsible for instantiating and managing a pipeline.
+A reactor allows an arbitrary number of stages to be attached to it and linked into a pipeline.
 Messages in a pipeline flow from one stage to the next.
 The default stage object will simply relay any inbound messages to the next stage.
 By overriding this behaviour, stages can be defined to perform any custom operation on the inbound or outbound messages or extend the